eteq/pymodelfit/docs/index.rst

 PyModelFit is a package that provides a pythonic, object-oriented framework that simplifies the task of designing numerical models to fit data.
-This is of course an incredibly broad task, and hence PyModelFit focuses on the simpler tasks of 1D curve-fitting and provides a wide range of models for that task, as well as a GUI interface to simplify interactive work.
-There are classes provided for more general data types (2D to Scalar, 3D to Scalar, 3D to 3D, and so on), but higher-dimensional models are generally more application-specific and hence only the framework is provided and not a wide set of builtin models.
+This is a very broad task, and hence the current functionality of PyModelFit focuses on the simpler tasks of 1D curve-fitting, including a GUI interface to simplify interactive work (using Enthought Traits).
+For more complicated modeling, PyModelFit also provides a wide range of classes and a framework to support more general model/data types (2D to Scalar, 3D to Scalar, 3D to 3D, and so on).

 .. note ::
     This project is a spin off of